-If you are interested in learning more about TUNE’s mobile measurement partner integrations, please contact me at [email protected].
+If you are interested in learning more about TUNE’s mobile measurement partner integrations, you can chat with us here.

 Becky is the Senior Content Marketing Manager at TUNE.
 Before TUNE, she led a variety of marketing and communications projects at San Francisco startups.
 Becky received her bachelor's degree in English from Wake Forest University.
 After living nearly a decade in San Francisco and Seattle, she has returned to her home of Charleston, SC, where you can find her enjoying the sun and salt water with her family.